My Tenant is Subletting: What Can I Do?

 Option 4: Go with it

-The very last option you should go with is to just let it happen.
+The very last option you should go with is to just let the subletting happen.
 If the circumstances are right and you, your tenant and subtenant can all come to an agreement, then it might not be the worst of ideas.
 We only recommend you add an addendum to the rental agreement, or if possible, have the subtenant go through your screening process and you can add them to your original lease.

 Whatever you choose, we recommend you always side with caution and stick to your proven methods of finding good, high quality tenants.